 With recent developments of the COVID-19 pandemic, the Small Business Administration rolled out the highly popular Paycheck Protection Program loan.
-Funding was quickly exhausted, but many small business owners were unaware of other SBA alternatives for business capital that might meet their needs if they were unable to secure a PPP loan.
+First round funding was quickly exhausted, and many small business owners were unaware of other SBA alternatives for business capital that might meet their needs if they were unable to secure a PPP loan.

 |Types of SBA Loans|

 |SBA 7(a)||Working capital, refinancing, expansion, purchasing||$5 million||10-25 years||7.25-9.75%|

 |CDC/SBA 504||Commercial real estate, equipment financing||$20 million||10 or 20 years||4.71-5.06%|

 |SBA CAPline Program||Seasonal or short-term||$5 million||5 or 10 years||5.75-8.25%|

 |SBA Disaster Loan||Physical catastrophes or economic injury||$2 million||3-30 years||4-8%|